omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 Value Suggest appears when a user is editing the metadata of a resource (an item, a piece of media, or an item set) that uses the enabled resource template.
 It functions as a [data type](../content/resource-template.md#data-types), but works like a modification to a text field: a user can start typing and select a suggestion from the dropdown, or ignore the dropdown and enter in a textual entry manually.

+Value Suggest comes packaged with a number of popular vocabularies - see the list below.
+Examples include Library of Congress Subject Headings, VIAF, PBCore for publishing information, RDA for multimedia, RightsStatements, and Creative Commons.
+The module also supplies a number of languages.

 This module also allows any field to be set to [suggest values already stored in that property across the entire Omeka installation](#internal-suggestions).
-These suggested values can be narrowed by only the same property on resources with the same class, or only the same property on resources using the same resource template, to limit the number of suggestions and make them more relevant.
+These suggested values can be narrowed to only the same property on resources with the same class, or only the same property on resources using the same resource template, to limit the number of suggestions and make them more relevant.

-This functionality helps those building an Omeka site encourage consistent metadata input and data compatibility with other databases of records.
+This functionality helps those building an Omeka site to encourage consistent metadata input and data compatibility with other databases.
 Note that Value Suggest offers, but cannot require, that users select values from the autosuggest feature.
 Users will always have the option of creating their own text value instead.

-Value Suggest data types can be included in combination with other data types such as URIs in order to encourage interoperable metadata practices to outside databases such as Wikidata.
+Value Suggest data types can be included in combination with other data types, such as URIs, in order to encourage interoperable metadata practices to outside databases such as Wikidata.

-## Add suggestions to a resource template
+## Suggest values via resource templates

 Value Suggest vocabularies are applied through resource templates.
 For additional information on resource templates, see the [resource template documentation](../content/resource-template.md).